 4. Kandahar airport

 As you can see there are many ways to travel to Afghanistan, both by land and air.
 What option you choose depends on where you are and where in Afghanistan you want to visit.
-For example, if you want to visit the Wakhan Corridor in Badakhshan, you can only enter from Tajikistan by land because there is no airport and the road from Kabul, Mazar Sharif or Kunduz is currently too dangerous, as Taliban often establish their checkpoints and ask for everyone’s papers and check the passengers in search for government officials or security forces.
+For example, if you want to visit the Wakhan Corridor in Badakhshan, you can only enter from Tajikistan by land because there is no airport and the road from Kabul, Mazar Sharif or Kunduz is currently too dangerous, as the Taliban often establish their checkpoints and ask for everyone’s papers and check the passengers in search for government officials or security forces.
 For obvious reasons, foreigners would be at great risk.

 On arrival at Afghanistan airports, you need two photos, passport size.
 They will issue you an arrival/immigration card and you are due to carry it with you while in Afghanistan.
 Keep it until you leave the Afghan soil as they will ask for it when you leave the country.